HDest-Community/Follower/README.md

 ### Modding
 ---
 - New followers can be added by inheriting from HDFollower and overriding the provided virtuals (if desired).
-- When making new followers, use a higher index.
-Internally, the three followers use indices 1-6.
-The index in KEYCONF and HDFollower.FollowerInfo needs to be the same number in both places.
-This index controls which follower gets manipulated by the reset/warp commands and where they get put in the list.
-To prevent conflicts, it is recommended to use numbers between 100 and 100 000 000 (excl.) to avoid conflicts with the base mod.
 - Do **NOT** add an `hdf_followers` option.
 This is an internal CVar and its only purpose is to allow players to control the built-in followers.
 If you don't want an addon follower to show up, don't load the addon.